-Climate `Danger Zone’ Seen if Trump Pulls U.S. Out of Paris Deal
+Climate `Danger Zone’ Seen if Trump Pulls U.S. Out of Paris Agreement

 |

-Climate `Danger Zone’ Seen if Trump Pulls U.S. Out of Paris Deal
+Climate `Danger Zone’ Seen if Trump Pulls U.S. Out of Paris Agreement

 Posted on May 30, 2017

-Jessica Shankleman / Bloomberg
+By Jessica Shankleman / Bloomberg

 Donald Trump wasn’t exaggerating when he said during his election campaign that the U.S. could “cancel” the Paris Accord on climate change.